ml-tooling/opyrator/README.md

 _WIP: This feature is not finalized yet.
 You can track the progress and vote for the feature [here](https://github.com/ml-tooling/opyrator/issues/4)._

-### PEX Export
+### Pex Export

-Opyrator also provides the capability to export to a PEX file.
-[PEX](https://github.com/pantsbuild/pex) is a tool to create self-contained executable Python environments that contain all relevant python dependencies.
+Opyrator also provides the capability to export to a pex-file.
+[Pex](https://github.com/pantsbuild/pex) is a tool to create self-contained executable Python environments that contain all relevant python dependencies.

 ```bash
 opyrator export my_opyrator:hello_world --format=pex my-opyrator.pex